 It’s thick enough to handle the toughest rough patches, but light enough to absorb quickly into the skin.

-Plus, it’s loaded with vitamins, antioxidants and essential fatty acids not commonly found in modern day skincare.
+Plus, it’s loaded with vitamins A, D, E and K, antioxidants and essential fatty acids not commonly found in modern day skincare.

 So, if you have super dry skin or rough patches, a tallow moisturizer is the perfect product for you!